jmeegan2/sahajSoftwareAssignment/README.md

 - 0 (empty space)
 - 4 (index for 5th element in Early Five)

+Create enums.js to store ticket and game type constants using Object.freeze.
+This allows me to import and use these constants throughout the codebase, replacing magic numbers and string literals for clarity and maintainability.

+validation and error message for input.

 //Input Validation & Error Messages function isValidTicket(ticket) {
     return Array.isArray(ticket) &&
         ticket.length === 3 &&
         ticket.every(row => Array.isArray(row) && row.length === 9);
 }